-Antiviral Agent Activity Against Use Recommended For Not Recommended For Children Adults Duration Adverse Events Oral Tamiflu (oseltamivir) Influenza A and B Prophylaxis 3 months and older N/A If child is younger than 3 months old: Use of oseltamivir for chemoprophylaxis is not recommended unless situation is judged critical due to limited data in this age group.
-If child is 3 months or older and younger than 1 year old: 3 mg/kg/dose once daily If 1 year or older, dose varies by child's weight: 15 kg or less, the dose is 30 mg once a day 15 to 23 kg, the dose is 45 mg once a day 23 to 40 kg, the dose is 60 mg once a day >40 kg, the dose is 75 mg once a day 75 mg once daily Recommended duration is 7 days (after last known exposure).
-For control of outbreaks in institutional settings (e.g. long-term care facilities for elderly persons and children) and hospitals, CDC recommends antiviral chemoprophylaxis for a minimum of 2 weeks, and continuing up to 1 week after the last known case was identified.
+Antiviral Agent Activity Against Use Recommended For Children Adults Duration Adverse Events Tamiflu® (oseltamivir) Influenza A and B Prophylaxis Safety and efficacy has not been established for prophylaxis for pediatric patients <1 year old If 1 year or older, dose varies by child's weight: • 15 kg or less, the dose is 30 mg once a day • >15 to 23 kg, the dose is 45 mg once a day • >23 to 40 kg, the dose is 60 mg once a day • >40 kg, the dose is 75 mg once a day 75 mg once daily Recommended duration is 7 days (after last known exposure).
+For control of outbreaks in institutional settings (e.g. long-term care facilities for elderly people and children) and hospitals, CDC recommends antiviral chemoprophylaxis for a minimum of 2 weeks, and continuing up to 1 week after the last known case was identified.
 Antiviral chemoprophylaxis is recommended for all residents, including those who have received influenza vaccination, and for unvaccinated institutional employees.
 Adverse events: nausea, vomiting.

-XofluzaTM Standard Dosing Information for Treatment:
+Xofluza® Standard Dosing Information for Treatment:

-Per the 7/30/2020 Texas VDP PDL, Xofluza is a non-preferred medication on the TX Medicaid formulary.
-Trial of a preferred medication [oseltamivir (Tamiflu) or Relenza] is required.
+Per the July 27, 2023 Texas Vendor Drug Program (VDP) Preferred Drug List (PDL), Xofluza is a non-preferred medication on the TX Medicaid formulary.
+Trial of a preferred medication [generic oseltamivir(Tamiflu)] is required.